 The Next Steps

-Despite the fact that IVC filter use has declined nationwide, data shows that the widespread off-label use of IVC filters accounts for more than 50 percent of IVC filters implanted in the United States.
+Despite the fact that IVC filter use has declined nationwide, data shows that the widespread off-label use of IVC filters accounts for a significant amount of IVC filters implanted in the United States.

 IVC filter complications require close monitoring, prolonged hospital stays, and expensive correction treatments.
 Individuals implanted with IVC filters may have to deal with high medical bills and a diminished quality of life.

 If you’re struggling to deal with IVC filter complications, you’re not alone.
 The story is still unfolding.
 We’re here to keep you informed.